DutchMaker/Apple-1-Mini/README.md

 *This build is currently in progress*

-This project is a shrinked replica of the Apple 1.
+This project is a minified replica of the [**Apple 1**](https://en.wikipedia.org/wiki/Apple_I).
-It's built around a 6502 CPU, 6821 PIA (Peripheral Interface Adapter), RAM and ROM chip - just like the original Apple 1.
-But it uses an Arduino Nano to enable serial communication between the Apple 1 board and an external computer that acts as terminal.
+It's built around a 6502 CPU, 6821 PIA (Peripheral Interface Adapter), RAM and ROM - just like the original Apple 1, but it uses an Arduino Nano to enable serial communication between the Apple 1 board and an external computer that acts as terminal.
-That means you can't hook up a keyboard and monitor directly to the board (yet).
+That means you can't hook up a keyboard and monitor directly to the board (yet!).

 The project is heavily inspired by the [*Briel Computers Apple 1 Replica*](http://www.brielcomputers.com/wordpress/?cat=17) and [*The Ben Heck Show*](https://github.com/thebenheckshow/158-tbhs-apple-1-replica)!

 **What I have done:**
 - [Redesigned the circuit](https://github.com/DutchMaker/Apple-1-Mini/blob/master/design/DesignSpark/revision1/schematic%20-%20Schematic.pdf) so I would fully understand every aspect of it.
 - Designed a PCB that can be easily produced and included in a **modular DIY kit** for anyone that wants to build this at home.
-- Programmed the ROM so it only contains BASIC and the Woz Monitor (memory monitor).
+- Programmed the ROM so it only contains BASIC, Krusader (assembler) and the Woz Monitor (memory monitor).
 - Written firmware for the Arduino to enable serial communication in a way that gives the real *Apple 1 feeling*.
 - Written a simple utility to upload data to the computer.
 This proved to be difficult with existing tools as there need to be specific delays in sending the data.